Tokyo 2020: When the Irish Olympic team are competing and how to watch them

 3am Ireland v Kenya

-Nine Irish swimmers have headed over to Tokyo to compete in the games which will also be held at the newly-finished aquatics centre from July 24th.
+Nine Irish swimmers are in Tokyo to compete in the games with Mona McSharry has stormed into the 100m Breaststroke final.
 All times listed are Irish time.

 Monday, July 26

 11.20am Men’s 200 Metre Butterfly Heat 2 (Brendan Hyland) – rescheduled

 11.45am Women’s 200 Metre Individual Medley Heat 4 (Ellen Walshe) – rescheduled

 Tuesday, July 27

 3.15am Women’s 100 Metre Breaststroke (Mona McSharry)